-Taped live from studios in New York City, “The Wendy Williams Show” is a reflection of Williams’ entertaining personality and distinctive sense of humor.
-It has become the must-see talk show in daytime!
-The focus on entertainment and pop culture exemplifies Williams’ passion for those topics.
-The shows signature segments include Hot Topics, which feature Wendy’s own “Say It Like You Mean It” take on the juiciest celebrity headlines, and Ask Wendy where she offers real advice to audience members looking for answers.
+Taped live in New York City, The Wendy Williams Show is a reflection of Wendy’s entertaining personality and distinctive sense of humor.
+The focus on entertainment and pop culture exemplifies Wendy’s passion for those topics, and the show’s signature segments include “Hot Topics” with Wendy’s own “Say It Like You Mean It” take on pop culture headlines; “Trendy at Wendy,” which showcases the hottest brands; and “Ask Wendy,”where Wendy offers real advice to audience members looking for answers.

-With TV, Broadway and film performances to her name, Williams is a seasoned performer, both as herself and in character.
-Her television credits include appearances on NBC’s “30 Rock” as herself, competing on Season 12 of ABC’s “Dancing With The Stars,” hosting Game Show Network’s original series “Love Triangle,” and appearing as a featured guest on ABC’s “One Life to Live” and Lifetime’s “Drop Dead Diva.”
-Wendy also appeared in the major motion picture, Steve Harvey’s “Think Like A Man,” “Think Like A Man Too” and took center stage as Mama Morton in the Tony-winning revival of the musical “Chicago.”
+With TV, Broadway and film performances to her name, Wendy is a seasoned performer, both as herself and in character.
+Her television credits include appearances on NBC’s 30 Rock as herself, competing on Season 12 of ABC’s Dancing With the Stars, hosting Game Show Network’s original series Love Triangle, and appearing as a featured guest on ABC’s One Life to Live and Lifetime’s Drop Dead Diva.
+Wendy also appeared in the major motion picture Think Like a Man, Think Like A Man Too, and took center stage as “Mama Morton” in the Tony-winning revival of the musical Chicago.

 In the spring of 2014, Wendy released her seventh book and first romance novel, Hold Me in Contempt (Harper Collins).
 The book became a New York Times Best-Seller the first day of its release and sales continue to thrive among her fans.

 The summer of 2015 marked the launch of Wendy’s stand-up comedy career with her “Sit Down Tour—Too Real for Stand Up,” where Wendy toured more than 15 cities across the country and shared straight talk as only she can.